Satyamkumarnavneet/Invoice-service/README.md

 *   This project uses NestJS, Mongoose, and RabbitMQ.
 Ensure all dependencies are up to date.

-Feel free to reach out if you have any questions or issues.
-Happy coding!
+Feel free to reach out if you have any questions or issues!